 Sam Marshall, ClearBox Consulting (UK)

-Sam Marshall is the owner of ClearBox Consulting and has specialised in intranets and the digital workplace for over 18 years, working with companies such as AstraZeneca, AkzoNobel, TUI Travel, Sony and Vodafone.
-His current activities focus on intranet and digital workplace strategy, the business side of SharePoint, and the use of enterprise social tools.
+Sam Marshall is the owner of ClearBox Consulting and has specialised in intranets and the digital workplace for over 20 years, working with organisations such as GSK, AkzoNobel, Marie Curie, Sony and Vodafone.
+His current activities focus on intranet and digital workplace strategy, and the business side of Microsoft 365.

 Elena Bogdanova, Rivelty.Intranet (Russia)

-Elena was responsible for developing visual concepts for the first digital workplace in Russia, featuring ‘cool tools’ and a mobile app for the Y generation.
-Her projects have also included delivering intranets for numerous sectors including retail, banks, manufacturing, telecoms and IT.
-More than 200,000 people in Russia are using these intranets.
+Elena Bogdanova is currently (still!) the only intranet consultant in Russia.
+Her projects have included delivering digital workplaces for numerous sectors including retail, banks, manufacturing, telecoms and IT.
+More than 200,000 people in Russia are using intranets that Elena has been involved in .

 Steve Bynghall, Two Hives Ltd (UK)